iko4/hmpc/README.md

 An HPC-inspired MPC library.

+hmpc builds on concepts from [high performance computing (HPC)](docs/README.md#high-performance-computing) to enable efficient [multiparty computation (MPC)](docs/README.md#multiparty-computation) implementations.
+The library includes communication and computing interfaces for parallel computations and asynchronous networking.
+See the [documentation](docs/README.md) for the library concepts/design and the [changelog](CHANGELOG.md) for a history of additions and changes.

-This work is a work in progress and an academic prototype.
+> ⚠️ This work is a work in progress and an academic prototype.
 As such, some features are still missing (e.g., an MPC API built on lower-level primitives) and it is not meant to be used in production environments.

-See the [docs](docs/README.md) for documentation on concepts and the general library design.

 ## Preparing a Build Environment 🧰